erwindon/SaltGUI/docs/README.md

 - yubico

 Since pam by itself is already very powerfull, that one is mentionned as standard.
-By default, it provides access to the Linux password file, When other authentication methods need to be used, their names can be added to file `saltgui/static/salt-auth.txt`.
+By default, it provides access to the Linux password file.
+When other authentication methods need to be used, their names can be added to file `saltgui/static/salt-auth.txt`.
 There is one name per line in that file.
 Choose the authentication methods that are activated in the salt-master configuration wisely, as the integrity of the salt-master and all salt-minions depends on it.